Karate creates a new role

 It seems as if Gaetree has succeeded in her aim.
 The karate girls are already fighting for their rights today.

 Diakonia in Asia

-In Asia, Diakonia cooperates with partner organizations in Bangladesh, Myanmar/Burma, Cambodia, Sri Lanka and Thailand.
+In Asia, Diakonia cooperates with partner organizations in Bangladesh, Cambodia, Sri Lanka and Thailand.
 The work is co-ordinated from our regional office in Chiang Mai, Thailand.